A computational study of accelerating, steady and fading negative streamers in ambient air: Discussion and analysis

 \subsection{Comparison between steady negative and positive streamers}

 We can quantitatively compare our simulated steady negative streamers with the results for steady positive streamers in~\cite{li2022}.
-We consider the steady negative and positive cases corresponding to the lowest respective background electric field, for which several quantities are compared in \tref{tab:steady-neg-and-pos}.
-Between these steady negative and positive streamers, the streamer velocity, the ratio between streamer velocity and maximal electron drift velocity, radius, head potential, maximal line conductivity (computed using equation~\eref{eq:line conductivity}) and maximal electric current all differ by more than an order of magnitude.
-Due to its higher velocity, the conductive length of the steady negative streamer is significantly longer than that of the positive steady one.
-The largest difference is in the maximal electric current, which is approximately three orders of magnitude larger for the negative steady streamer.
-In addition, the maximal electron density, maximal positive ions density, maximal line charge density and minimal internal on-axis electric field all differ by a factor of about seven.
+We consider the steady negative and positive cases corresponding to the lowest and highest respective background electric fields, and several properties of these streamers are compared in \tref{tab:steady-comparison}.
+Velocity, radius, ratio between streamer velocity and maximal electron drift velocity and the maximal electron conduction current all differ by more than an order of magnitude between these steady negative and positive streamers.
+Due to their higher velocities, the conductive lengths of the two steady negative streamers are respectively significantly longer than that of the positive steady ones.

-Given all these major differences, it is perhaps a bit surprising that the steady propagation fields for these two cases differ only by a factor of about two, and that the maximal electric field and maximal electron drift velocity differ only by a factor of about 1.5.
+Given these major differences, it is perhaps a bit surprising that the steady propagation fields for these negative and positive cases differ by a much smaller factor.

 \paragraph{\textbf{Estimation of the internal field.}}